 The enneagram is an intriguing symbol.
 It was introduced to the world by George Gurdjieff in the 1920’s.
 Since then, it has rippled throughout the world in various ways.
-Gurdjieff himself described it quite a bit in his writings in a veiled method.
-His followers had far more to say, and there are many books written with many passages on the peculiarities and application of the symbol.
+The most detailed account of Gurdjieff’s description is found in In Search of the Miraculous by P.D.
+Ouspenky.

-Every octave is comprised of three separate worlds that are each individual unto themselves but for the most part could not exist without the others.
+Every octave is comprised of three separate worlds that are each individual unto themselves but could not exist without the others.
 Each of these parts of the octave are themselves octaves in their own right.

-all retail and service stores need a back of the house or storeroom, a sales floor to display the products on, and a service department to sell the product and ensure the customer satisfaction.
+All retail and service stores need a back of the house or storeroom, a sales floor to display the products on, and a service department to sell the product.

 In a restaurant